wasmerio/ate/README.md

        + Commands will now reuse connects thus lowering the connection negotiation frequence and improving performance.
-       + Registries will now keep chains alive for a fixed period of time (60s) to improve responsiveness and performance.
+       + Registries will now keep chains alive for a fixed period of time (60s) after closed to improve responsiveness and performance when reused.
        + Added the ability to throttle or rate-limit connections.
-       + Major improvements the DAO and DIO access objects that make them much easier to use and provide a full feature set.
+       + Major improvements to the DAO and DIO access objects that make them much easier to use and provide a full feature set.
        + Implemented DaoMap that allows for fast access to hashed map objects.
-       + Improved the serialization code to produce smaller log files and improve the performance during loading.
+       + Improved the serialization code to produce smaller log files and improve the performance during loading of chains.
-       + Switched from SHA3 to Blade3 as the default hasher to improve performance but retain cryptographic security.
+       + Switched from SHA3 to Blade3 as the default hasher to improve performance but retain strong cryptographic security.
-       + Added Client and Server certificates so that chains running in centralized trust mode and resistant to man-in-the-middle denial of service attacks.
+       + Added Client and Server certificates so that chains running in centralized trust mode are resistant to man-in-the-middle denial of service attacks.
        + Implemented an automatic backup and restore capability.
-       + Implemented a log dump helper utility useful for debugging purposes.
+       + Implemented a redo file dump helper utility useful for debugging purposes.
-       + Added a user account recovery process for when users lose their password without compromising on the core values of ATE.
+       + Added a user account recovery process for when users lose their password.
+         This recovery process does not compromising on the core values of ATE.
-       + All user accounts created now include an email verification step.
+       + All user accounts created now include an email verification step for proof of ownership.
        + Creating (domain) groups they are now validated against TXT DNS records for proof of ownership.
-       + Linked in tokera functionality that allows for wallets and contracts.
+       + Linked in Tokera functionality that allows for Wallets and Contracts to be used that facilitates a secure way to pay for Tokera services.
-       + Implemented free and paid hosting of ATE databases on tokera.com
+       + Implemented free and paid hosting of ATE databases on http://tokera.com
        + Switched to a new error handling framework (crate error_chain) to reduce code bloat and make better errors.
-       + Switched to a new logging (tracing) framework (crate tracing) which allows for much better debugger and operations.
+       + Switched to a new logging framework (crate:tracing) which allows for much better debugging and operations support.
-       + Chain compacting no longer breaks the trust chains on centralized trees and hence now using compacting on authentication objects.
+       + Chain compacting no longer breaks the trust chains on centralized trees
+       + Authentication server is now using compacting chains.
        + Many significant performance enhancements.
-       + Fixed quite a number of major and minor bugs and improved the stability to the point that this is now a major release.
+       + Fixed quite a number of major and minor bugs and improved the overal stability to the point that this is now a major release.

 <=0.8.0 See commit history
 ```